 Back to School believes that keeping kids in school and not on the streets or in the fields prevents child trafficking and labor exploitation.
 Education increases the odds that the child will break the cycle of poverty and illiteracy that they were born into.

-Deborah House provides a unique and critically needed refuge for girls rescued from traffickers or severe abuse, providing counselling and a therapeutic sanctuary where past hurt heals and is replaced by future hope.
+Deborah House provides a unique and critically needed refuge for girls rescued from trafficking or severe abuse, providing counselling and a therapeutic sanctuary where past hurt heals and is replaced by future hope.

 Aspirations is the bridge to full recovery from Deborah House to independent adulthood providing continued therapy, education, and vital social and vocational skills.